Fast-food restaurant: Nigeria

 In Nigeria, Mr. Bigg's, Chicken Republic, Tantalizers, and Tastee Fried Chicken are the predominant fast-food chains.
 KFC and Domino's Pizza have recently entered the country.

 South Africa

 KFC is the most popular fast-food chain in South Africa according to a 2010 Sunday Times survey.
-Chicken Licken, Wimpy and Ocean Basket along with Nando's and Steers are examples of homegrown franchises that are highly popular within the country.
+Chicken Licken, Wimpy and Ocean Basket along with Nando's, Steers and Hungry Lion are examples of homegrown franchises that are highly popular within the country.
 McDonald's, Subway and Pizza Hut have a significant presence within South Africa.

 Trends

 Health concerns

 Some of the large fast-food chains are beginning to incorporate healthier alternatives in their menu, e.g., white meat, snack wraps, salads, and fresh fruit.
 However, some people see these moves as a tokenistic and commercial measure, rather than an appropriate reaction to ethical concerns about the world ecology and people's health.
 McDonald's announced that in March 2006, the chain would include nutritional information on the packaging of all of its products.

 In September and October 2000, during the Starlink corn recalls, up to $50 million worth of corn-based foods were recalled from restaurants as well as supermarkets.
 The products contained Starlink genetically modified corn that was not approved for human consumption.
 It was the first-ever recall of a genetically modified food.
 The environmental group Friends of the Earth that had first detected the contaminated shells was critical of the FDA for not doing its own job.